 Level One Color Variation: V3

 A V3 rating means there will be clear differences in texture and/or shade within the same colors of any given production run.
 If you love the look of variation but don't want to distract from the overall look of your space, a glaze with a V3 might be the right choice for you.
-The kitchen installation below features our V3 glaze, Silver Sage.
+The kitchen installation below features our V3 glaze, Blue Spruce.
 The color variation is clear and beautiful, without distracting from the overall design of the space.

 Level One Color Variation: V4